DIY-Double Glazing: How to Double Glaze Windows Cheaply

 Try to be careful, and don’t tear or remove any of the tape as this will affect the quality (And thus the efficiency) of the seal you create.

-Step Six: Run a Spoon Over Your Seal
+Step Seven: Run a Spoon Over Your Seal

 Okay, it doesn’t have to be a spoon, although that is the perfect everyday household item for smoothing out a secure, consistent seal around the outside of the film.

-Step Seven: Cut Off Any Extra Film on the Frame
+Step Eight: Trim Off Any Extra Film Around the Frame

-Step Eight: Run a Hairdryer Over the Film
+Step Nine: Run a Hairdryer Over the Film

 It is genuinely that simple to add an extra layer of insulation and heat protection to your home!

-As well as providing cheap insulation to your windows, the film can also help with condensation problems too.
+As well as providing cheap insulation for your windows, the film can also help with condensation problems too.

-Condensation can be a massive problem in some homes.
+Condensation can be a massive problem in homes without double glazed windows.
 It happens when warm air hits cold glass: the rapid cooling makes water droplets form.
 It relies on major factors:

-- the moisture in the air created by inescapable activities like washing up, drying clothes and shower
+- Excess moisture in the air created by inescapable activities like washing up, drying clothes and shower

-- lack of ventilation trapping that moisture in the house
+- Lack of proper ventilation, trapping that moisture in the house

-Opening your windows can be enough to combat condensation because they allow the moisture in the air to escape.
+Opening your windows can be enough to combat condensation because this will allow the moisture in the air to escape.
 But no one wants their windows open in the depths of winter, when weather-chilled panes of glass make this problem prevalent.

-Luckily, window insulation film can help tackle this issue.
-The thin membrane of plastic stops the air meeting the glass so that the droplets of condensation don’t form.
+Luckily, window insulation film can also help tackle this issue.
+The thin insulating membrane of plastic stops the air meeting the glass in your existing windows directly, so the droplets of condensation don’t form.

 It’s Cheap